usnistgov/ARIAC/docs/competition/challenges.rst

 The insufficient parts challenge simulates a situation where the workcell does not contain enough parts to complete one or multiple orders.

-  The goal of this challenge is to test whether or not the :abbr:`CCS (Competitor Control System)` is capable of identifying insufficient parts to complete one or multiple orders.
-When an insufficient parts challenge takes place, the :abbr:`CCS (Competitor Control System)` must submit incomplete orders.
+  The goal of this challenge is to test whether or not the CCS is capable of identifying insufficient parts to complete one or multiple orders.
+When an insufficient parts challenge takes place, the CCS must submit incomplete orders.

 Setup
 -----------------------------